gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ## Finally

-This repository is an implementation of our paper.
-We use 33 (21 ALS & 12 CTRL) calcium imaging videos.
+This repository is an example implementation of our paper.
+In our work, we use totally 33 (21 ALS & 12 CTRL) calcium imaging videos.
 All results are submitted.
+This repository